 You gave the recruiter your references.
 Your former manager texted you to say the call went great.
 Now... silence.

 Look, this is the most anxiety-inducing part of the tech hiring process.
-You know you are close.
+A reference check request is one of the strongest signs you got the job after the interview - the decision is almost always made.
 But three days of silence feels like three months.
-You need to know exactly how long from reference check to job offer it actually takes so you can stop staring at your inbox.
+If you are wondering how many days after reference check job offer you should wait, you are not alone.
+You need to know exactly how long after reference check job offer timelines usually take so you can stop staring at your inbox.

 Here is the exact 2026 timeline from reference check to job offer, broken down by company size.